wojnosystems/go-retry/README.md

 ## Retry Forever

-This will retry without limit until you either return a success or you return an non-retryable error.
+This will retry without limit until you either return `Success` or you return a non-retryable error.

 ```go
 package main